Later this year, I will, as many of our readers already do, face the challenge of finding affordable travel insurance for seniors.

 The term “pre-existing condition” is probably the most misunderstood aspect of travel insurance.
 Here's what you need to know.

 - What is a pre-existing condition?
-It is a medical issue that required you to seek treatment or consultation with a doctor or a change of prescription, whether the issue was diagnosed or not.
+It is a medical issue that required you to seek treatment or consultation with a doctor, whether the issue was diagnosed or not.
+It can also be a change of prescription.
 Please note, that should a doctor reduce a prescribed medication because you are doing better, from a travel insurance perspective, this is a new pre-existing condition and is not stable.

 - What is a stability period?
 Insurers will usually cover your pre-existing condition if it is stable.
 The stability or “look-back” period is typically from 60 to 180 days.
 This is the number of days they look back to see if the pre-existing condition has been stable.
 If during the look-back period the pre-existing condition has been stable—i.e., there has been no change in prescription, no physician visits, etc.–as per the insurer’s definition, the pre-existing condition exclusion won’t apply.